BuildASpacePro/Orbit-MCP/docs/README.md

 The Satellite MCP Server provides three main capabilities:

-1. **Access Window Calculations** - Determine when satellites are visible above a specified elevation from ground locations
+1. **Enhanced Access Window Calculations** - Determine when satellites are visible with comprehensive lighting conditions (all twilight types) for both ground and satellite
-2. **Detailed Event Streaming** - Generate AOS/Culmination/LOS events in InfluxDB-compatible format
+2. **Bulk Calculations** - Process multiple satellites and ground locations from CSV data with flexible column naming
-3. **TLE Validation** - Validate and parse Two-Line Element orbital data
+3. **TLE Validation** - Validate and parse Two-Line Element orbital data with detailed orbital parameters

 Built with Python 3.11+, Skyfield orbital mechanics library, and full Docker containerization for production deployment.